 Traveling with a professional polar guides to one of the most photographic destinations on the planet, you will have the unique opportunity to watch a photography expert in action, and perfect your skills through special workshops and lectures, so you too can capture fantastic polar photographs just like a pro.
 Expedition staff will also give photography buffs the scoop on shooting in the Polar Regions, which has its own set of unique challenges.
 You’ll learn how capture the gleaming white and deep blues of the snow, ice and icebergs in the White Continent, which can be tricky to do, with light reflecting off the surrounding sea and snow.
 Keen to capture the enormity of those bergs and the vastness of the landscape?
 Want to know how to snap the perfect penguin or seal portrait, or a breaching whale?
 Onboard pros will be on hand to give you tips on capturing the magnitude and magnificence of this magical region.
 Enjoy presentations, including tips for perfecting your photos in post-production.

-Group transfer from the airport to the pre-voyage hotel on Day 1; one night pre-voyage hotel accommodation with breakfast in Ushuaia; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport; shipboard accommodation with daily housekeeping; breakfasts, lunches and dinners on board ship; shore landings per the daily program; Zodiac cruising per the daily program; photographic journal; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency Evacuation Insurance for all passengers to a maximum benefit of $500,000 per person; professional photographer onboard (3/3/2019 only); gratuities (2/19/2019, 3/3/2019 only); domestic beer and wine during dinner and soft drinks at all times onboard ship (2/19/2019, 3/3/2019 only).
+Group transfer from the airport to the pre-voyage hotel on Day 1; one night pre-voyage hotel accommodation with breakfast in Ushuaia; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the airport; shipboard accommodation; meals onboard ship; house wine, non-premium domestic beer during dinner aboard ship; soft drinks aboard the ship; use of walking poles; photographic journal; boots on loan; parka to keep; coffee, tea, and cocoa available around the clock onboard ship; miscellaneous service taxes and port charges; gratuities onboard ship (2/19/2019 and 3/3/2019 only); emergency Evacuation Insurance* to a maximum benefit of $500,000 per person.
 Subject to change without notice.

-Airfare; passport and visa expenses; government arrival and departure taxes; meals ashore unless specified; kayaking; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges; phone and internet charges; voluntary gratuity at the end of the voyage for shipboard staff and crew (3/2/2018 only); fuel surcharge may apply.
+Airfare; passport and visa expenses; government arrival and departure taxes; meals ashore unless specified; adventure options; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage, massage, and other personal charges; phone and Internet charges; gratuities (1/8/2020 and 2/16/2020 only); fuel surcharge may apply.

 *Emergency Evacuation Insurance: